[Analysis] Macron on Western boots in Ukraine: What he really meant

 "Nato doesn't have the weapons or soldiers to fight a war with Russia, not if Putin continues à la Stalin in WWII.
 He's intent on restoring the Russian empire and destroying Western civilisation.
 He's in it for the long game," Baer said.

-"The question you need to think about is — how many 155-mm [artillery] shells does Nato have in its stocks?", Baer said.
+"The question you need to think about is — how many 155mm [artillery] shells does Nato have in its stocks?", Baer said.

 "Nato's tanks have proven a bust in Ukraine, as have the [US air-defence missiles] Patriots," he said, debunking a myth of Western technological superiority.